U.S. News Rankings

 Campus Info & Services

-Holy Family University offers a number of student services including placement service.
+Holy Family University offers a number of student services including placement service and health service.
 Holy Family University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
-Of the students at Holy Family University, 65 percent have cars on campus.
+Of the students at Holy Family University, 76 percent have cars on campus.
 Alcohol is not permitted for students of legal age at Holy Family University.

 |Health insurance offered||No|